Skip to content

 • Try not to limit yourself to traditional vanity numbers managed by contemporary carriers.
 These tend to be more limited and more expensive, which is why numbers on VoIP platforms are far more useful to the modern business.

 • Be sure you’ll be regularly using your vanity toll-free number.
-The FCC ensures that companies can’t horde phrases without the intent to use them frequently.
+The FCC ensures that companies can’t hoard phrases without the intent to use them frequently.

-• If a vanity phrase you want is already taken, try using some alternative spelling patterns.
+• If a vanity phrase you want has already been taken, try using alternative spelling patterns.
 For example, you might want to write 888-TOP-KARS rather than 888-TOP-CARS.

 And at OpenPhone, we’ll help you do it even faster.